 Practicing awareness and acceptance of your thoughts, feelings, and bodily sensations on purpose in the present moment is key to alleviating your suffering.

 All change and growth are born of acceptance and compassion.

-I am living my dream of being a professional counselor after pursuing a career in business for many years.
+I am so grateful to be following my passion for helping others as a psychotherapist after pursuing a career in business for many years.
 I obtained my Master of Arts in Counseling, Clinical Mental Health from Regis University following my counseling internship with People House in the organization’s Affordable Counseling Program.
 I have mentored women in prison through the Center for Spirituality at Work's Making Choices Program.
-I currently provide bereavement support to survivors who have lost their loved ones as a volunteer with Exempla Lutheran Hospice.
-I also facilitate support groups for survivors of childhood sexual abuse with WINGS Foundation.
+I have provided bereavement support to survivors who have lost their loved ones as a volunteer with Exempla Lutheran Hospice.
+I currently facilitate support groups for survivors of childhood sexual abuse with WINGS Foundation.